gjorquera/Gaston.Life/content/articles/hugo.md

 #### Layout

-The `baseof` layout is not enough.
-This is the layout for all pages, we now need the layout for the homepage.
+The `baseof` is the layout all pages, we still need the specific layout for the homepage.

-Write the following `layouts/index.html` file:
+Write this `layouts/index.html` file:

 ```html
 {{ define "main" }}
 <h1>{{ .Title }}</h1>
 {{ .Content }}
 {{ end }}
 ```

-You can now refresh http://localhost:1313 and you should see an ugly hello world.
+You can now refresh [http://localhost:1313](http://localhost:1313) and you should see the ugly "Hello, World!".

-It is safe to keep the local webserver running and the tab open because Hugo will rebuild and refresh everything anytime it detects a change.
+It is now safe to keep the local webserver running and the tab open because Hugo will rebuild and refresh everything anytime it detects a change.

 #### Commit